Connecting Gateways and Clusters

 -

-Paste the Tokens you copied from the Smart-1 Cloud portal for each member into the appropriate fields in the deployment template.
+Paste the Tokens you copied from the Smart-1 Cloud portal for each member into the appropriate fields.

 -